truchas/truchas-tpl/README.md

 of compilers supported by Truchas.

 ### Quick Start Guide
-The packages that can be built are HDF5, NetCDF, Exodus, HYPRE, Petaca, and YAJL.
-Compressed tarfiles of their source distributions can be found in the tarfiles subdirectory.
+The packages that can be built are HDF5, NetCDF, Exodus, HYPRE, Petaca, YAJL, Chaco, Chaparral, and Scorpio.
+Compressed tar files of their source distributions can be found in the `tarfiles` subdirectory.

 The basic procedure is simple (when it works).
 You create a build directory, run cmake from that directory, and then run make.
 What you choose for a build